 Online Bachelor's Degree in Managerial Accounting

 Read about studying managerial accounting through an online bachelor's degree program in accounting.
 Explore some of the courses you could take, and get licensure info for accountants.
 Learn more about your job options in the accounting field, as well as your opportunities for furthering your education through a graduate degree program.
-Schools offering Managerial Accountancy degrees can also be found in these popular choices.

 What Is an Online Bachelor's Degree in Managerial Accounting?

 Managerial accounting is not typically a major offered in bachelor's degree programs.
 You're more likely to find bachelor's degree programs in accounting that include coursework in managerial accounting.
 An online bachelor's degree in accounting is a 4-year program taught entirely through the Internet.
 A degree program such as a Bachelor of Science (B.S.) in Business Management with a concentration in accounting can familiarize you with the theoretical and practical applications of both management and accounting.
 Skills you may develop throughout your program include auditing, financial analysis, budgeting, investigation and project management.
 Although you'll complete your coursework online, you may be able to participate in an on-site internship at a local business toward the end of the program.